Netflix's new dark fantasy stars Katherine Langford in Witcher-esque first trailer

 Cursed, the latest medieval fantasy show to step out of Netflix's vault (see: The Witcher, The Dark Crystal) offers yet another reimagining of the legend of King Arthur.
 Instead of following the trials and tribulations of a young Arthur, however, it focuses on a young Nimue, aka the tragic Lady of the Lake, who's often portrayed as an antagonist.
-It'll be interesting to see a different side of the enchantress in this coming-of-age tale, starring 13 Reasons Why's Katherine Langford.
+It'll be interesting to see a different side of the enchantress in this coming-of-age tale, landing on Netflix July 17 and starring 13 Reasons Why's Katherine Langford.

 It looks like they've managed to evoke Miller's signature gritty aesthetic, plus Nimue rising from the water with a sword brings plenty of Witcher vibes, not a bad thing given the immense popularity of Netflix's video game adaptation starring Henry Cavill.